Schloss Linderhof (Linderhof palace)

 Schloss Linderhof's audience chamber was amazing enough, but the bedchamber had me dropping my jaw.
 It’s the largest room in the palace and crowned with a 108-candle crystal chandelier.

 The golden balustrade blocking off the bed had me scratching my chin.
 Surely a recipe for disaster.
-Just think of the trips he must have had making midnight runs to the bathroom after a hand day’s night on Bavarian beer!
+Just think of the trips he must have had making midnight runs to the bathroom after a hard day’s night on Bavarian beer!

 The tour guide explained that the balustrade was to give the Ludwig’s resting place the appearance of an altar, further glorifying his kingly goodness.